 Our Leading on Opportunity Council led by James E. Ford and Andrea B. Smith, formed in March 2017 to implement the recommendations of the Charlotte-Mecklenburg Opportunity Task Force led by Dr. Ophelia Garmon-Brown and Dee O'Dell, that convened in 2015 to study economic mobility challenges in our region.
 Executive Director Dr. Stephanie Cooper-Lewter joined Leading on Opportunity in February 2018.

 As charged in the Opportunity Task Force Report, Leading on Opportunity takes a systemic approach to addressing the key determinants of early care and education, college and career readiness, and child and family stability, while simultaneously focusing on the cross-cutting factors of segregation and social capital.

 Diversity & Inclusion

-We honor differences and include diverse community voices to shape and inform our work.
+We honor differences and center on diverse community voices to shape our work where everyone belongs.

 We recognize our shared humanity and inherent dignity, working towards shared understanding.